 IoT helps companies connect their vehicles and the outside world, allowing fleet owners to track a vehicle’s location, determine fuel consumption and give drivers real-time access to data.
 It also helps companies improve driver performance and access real-time information.

 Imagine seeing how your delivery trucks are performing on a real-time basis.
-Not only would it be much safer to drive, but it also helps your company maintain a better grasp of your fleet’s overall performance.
-With the right technology, you can get a complete picture of your truck fleet on a minute-by-minute basis.
+It would be much safer to drive, but it also helps your company maintain a better grasp of your fleet’s overall performance.
+With the right technology, you can get a complete picture of your truck fleet minute-by-minute.

 (6) Improved the Last-Mile Deliveries

 The last mile in the supply chain is the final step for your product before it reaches your customers.
-The last mile is the step where you ship, service, support, sell and answer questions.
+The last mile is where you ship, service, support, sell and answer questions.

 That same technology that helps track goods and parcels in warehouses can also improve the delivery of packages to homes.
 And because the tracking system is already established in warehouses and stores, it is easier to implement the same technology that tracks goods for online shopping.